 Children and young people under 16 and young people aged 16- 19 and in full time education are entitled to free eye tests.
 It is recommended that you should have an eye test every two years, however your optician may recommend more frequent tests.
 Visit the NHS website to find a local optician.
 The Children and Young People in Care Nurse can also support you in finding and registering with an optician.

 Throughout your life you will be offered a range of immunisations/vaccinations.
 These are really important to help protect you from life-threatening illnesses.
 For further information, visit our Immunisations page.

 Emotional and mental health is a very important part of the health assessment, but you don’t need to wait for a health assessment for help.
 You can talk to your carer, social worker, school nurse or nurse for Children and Young People in Care.
 You may also find these sites helpful:

 - Kooth: an online mental wellbeing community which offers free, safe and anonymous support.
-You can access this service even if you are not living in Berkshire.
+If you are looked after by Bracknell Forest, Achieving for Children or Slough Children's Trust, you can access this service.

 - Childline: a free, private and confidential service with lots of useful information, strategies and advice.
 You can call, email or text them for a chat or advice.

 - Young minds: lots of information, strategies and advice.
 You can also text them for support.